Milice du district de Montréal

 In 1664, the incursions of the Iroquois Indians forced the general assembly of the militia of Montréal.

 During the campaign of January 1665, Courcelle mentioned for the first time that the 110 men from the militia of Montréal, who had joined the French force at Sorel, wore blue capots (hooded coats).
-This militia company was under the command of Captain Charles Lemoyne; assisted by Lieutenants Picotté de Beleste, Charles d'Aillebout, Vincent Dumesnil et de St-André; with Abbot Jean Dollier as chaplain.
+This militia company was under the command of Captain Charles Lemoyne; assisted by Lieutenants Picotté de Beleste, Charles d'Ailleboust, Vincent Dumesnil et de St-André; with Abbot Jean Dollier as chaplain.
 The expedition consisted of 600 soldiers of Carignan-Salières Regiment and of 600 militiamen and Indians.
 Hurons and Algonquins Indians guided the expeditionary force.

 In 1673, Governor Frontenac published an ordonnance organising all valid men (between 16 and 60 years old) of the various parishes into militia companies which would serve in wartime.
 Service thus became mandatory.
 The captain of each company was chosen by the settlers.
 Militia company assembled once a month for training.
+Militia companies were also made responsible for the maintenance of roads and bridges, the service of legal writs, and the conveyance of letters and despatches.

 Service during the War